nicholasss/nicholasss/README.md

 - Cooking & Baking

 ### More about me:
-- I am an B1 in German, and just started learning Spanish.
+- I am a B1 in German, and just started learning Spanish.
-- I graduated with a degree in Geography and am proficient in GIS, which would explain why I am a regular contributer to OpenStreetMap. :)
+- I graduated with a degree in Geography and am proficient in GIS, which would explain why I am a regular contributor to OpenStreetMap. :)

 ---